Tutbjun/qEDA/README.md

 # qEDA
- an EDA software witten such that it is CD instead of CAD (utilizing quantum algorithms and stuff)
+ an EDA software written such that it is CD instead of CAD (utilizing quantum algorithms and stuff)